sigsum/sigsum/archive/2025-06-09-named-policy-notes.md

 which trust policy should be used, so it makes sense to use it also when referring to a named policy.

-## Built-in named policies
+## Named policies

-The user can choose to specify `-p policy-name` where policy-name is a string that is expected to match one of the built-in policy names.
+The user can choose to specify `-p :policy-name` where `policy-name` is a string that is expected to match an existing policy name.
+The policy name can be either one of the built-in policy names, or a name added in a configuration file under `/etc/sigsum/policy/`.

+Note the `:` in `-p :policy-name` -- the purpose of the `:` character there is to say that the argument should be interpreted as a policy name.

+There are two kinds of named policies:
+- Built-in named policies
+- Named policies locally installed under `/etc/sigsum/policy/`

+A locally installed named policy with the name `xyz` would correspond to a file `/etc/sigsum/policy/xyz` and a user of the sigsum tools would use the option `-p :xyz` to use that named policy.

-When a built-in policy name is used, everything should work in the same way as if a corresponding policy file had been specified.
+When a named policy is used, everything should work in the same way as if a corresponding policy file had been specified.

 ## Functionality to list and show available named policies

 The MR
 https://git.glasklar.is/sigsum/core/sigsum-go/-/merge_requests/248
-already implements a `sigsum-policy` command that could be used to list and show available named policies.
+already implements a `sigsum-policy` command that could be used to list and show available built-in named policies.

 The built-in named policy functionality could be achieved by running `sigsum-policy show name > policy-file` and then use the existing `-p